stefan-spiss/MagicWand-TFLite-ESP32-MPU6050/README.md

 #### magic_wand_esp32_mpu6050.ino

-The `tflite::ops::micro::AllOpseResolver` was used to support the CNN model from the training script (instead of the `tflite::MicroMutableOpResolver`).
+The `tflite::ops::micro::AllOpsResolver` was used to support the CNN model from the training script (instead of the `tflite::MicroMutableOpResolver`).

 #### accelerometer_handler.cpp